 When will the new Xbox Series X and PS5 consoles arrive in stores?
 There are no set release dates just yet.
 But Microsoft and Sony have both said that they plan on new video game consoles hitting stores in time for the 2020 winter holiday shopping season.
 So you can bet on two things coming up: 1) There will be huge lines and aggressive shoppers trying to snatch up new Xbox and PS5 consoles around Thanksgiving, Black Friday, and Cyber Monday; and 2) At the same time, there will be major discounts available on current consoles like the PlayStation 4 (Pro and Slim), Xbox One S, and Xbox One X.

-In fact, you may not have to wait at all if you’re in the market for a new console at a low price, because there are plenty of Xbox One and PS4 deals to choose from lately.
-In early 2020, we’ve seen video game console prices and promotions that are about as cheap as Black Friday last year.
-And we anticipate that there will be many more PS4 deals and low-price console bundles ahead, as retailers try to maximize sales of the older models before the upgraded systems hit stores next fall.
+In early 2020, we saw video game console prices and promotions that are about as cheap as Black Friday last year.
+Before the coronavirus pandemic hit, we had anticipated that there would be many more PS4 deals and low-price console bundles ahead, as retailers try to maximize sales of the older models before the upgraded systems hit stores next fall.

 As for what currently rank as the best PS4 deals, including sales on PS4 Pro, PS4 Slim consoles, and all varieties of PS4 bundles, they’re rounded up below.
 And we’ll continue updating this story as more PS4 deals pop up.